myltiplex1/FruitSort/README.md

 | `yolovfruit_cpu.txt` / `yolovfruit_gpu.txt` | Project setup instructions and/or package recommendations for CPU vs GPU environments; they also show dataset/class config snippets used during development. |
 | `runs/` | Output from training and detection runs: saved weights (`best.pt`, `best.onnx`), metrics, and visualization images. |

-## Fruit-specific behavior in the system

-- Pick-and-place priority order: `orange`, `banana`, `apple` (this is enforced in `main_serial.py` so the sorter attends to these fruits in that order per frame).
-- Drop positions: per-class drop coordinates are defined in `main_serial.py` (the default mapping and example positions are present in that file).

 ## Hardware Requirements

 *   A computer (with a GPU for better performance, but CPU is also supported).